Beer

 American-style India Pale Ale

+IPA’s brewed on the West Coast showcase the hops in the foreground of the drinking experience.
 This is mostly due to the Pacific Northwest hop harvests providing an abundance for the West Coast IPA manufacturers.
 In fact, it is the citrus-like American hops that creates the most obvious distinction between the English and American IPA categories.
-West Coast IPA’s often have a higher alcohol content than those from the east, and the overall inroads IPA has made in the American beer market long saturated by multi-national lager brands has been staggering.
+American craft brewers revived IPAs in the 1970s, utilizing locally grown, citrus-heavy Cascade hops.
+IPAs are currently the most popular craft beer style, accounting for roughly 40-48% of craft beer sales in the US.

 Imperial and Double India Pale Ale